 |wahid, ithinin, talatha, arba'a, khamisa||one, two, three, four, five||wah-hid, eetineen, talata, arba, kaamissa|

 Saudi Arabia has a typical desert climate of blistering hot days and cool nights, and is one of the driest countries in the world.
-Summers can be extremely hot with temperatures rising to 130ºF (55ºC) in some areas, the hottest months are June, July, and August.
+Summers can be extremely hot with temperatures rising to 130ºF (55ºC) in some areas, and the hottest months are June, July and August.
 The higher inland areas are cooler.
-Coastal cities are humid and hot year round.
-Sandstorms blow anywhere in the country, some lasting for days.
+Coastal cities are humid and hot year round while sandstorms blow anywhere in the country, some lasting for days.
 The best time to visit is from November to April in the period between winter and spring.

 The Saudi currency is the Riyal (SAR), divided into 100 halala.
 Foreign currency can be changed at banks and exchange bureaux.
 Banking hours are generally Saturday to Wednesday from 8am to 12pm.
 Some banks also choose to open again later in the afternoon and stay open into the evening, from 5pm to 8pm.
-All major credit cards are accepted at shops, hotels, and restaurants in Saudi Arabia.
-ATMs are widely available.
+All major credit cards are accepted at shops, hotels and restaurants in Saudi Arabia, with ATMs being widely available.

 Arabic is the official language in Saudi Arabia, but English is widely understood.

 Electrical current is 220 volts, 60Hz.
 Three-pin, flat-bladed plugs are in use, in addition to round/flat-bladed two-pin plugs, as well as flat-bladed two-pin plugs with a third, round pin for grounding.